isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-drain-flies-in-the-bathroom/index.md

 ###  1.Clean the Bathroom Drains

 To remove the drain flies from the bathroom, begin by cleaning all the spills and the drains.
-I recommend using a suitable [drain cleaner](https://pestpolicy.com/best-drain-cleaner/) such as Chemical Drain or Bio-Enzymatic Drain to help destroy the organic matter in your drains.
+I recommend using a suitable [drain cleaner](https://pestpolicy.com/best-drain-cleaner/)such as Chemical Drain or Bio-Enzymatic Drain to help destroy the organic matter in your drains.
 However, incorporating a brush will also assist in removing the debris in the bathroom drains.

 This process will also help in removing any soap or food debris inside the drains.